RobertMrowiec/surprise-crud/README.md

 	* working connection to MongoDB
 	* bodyParser

-* or just use my example app described below in Real code examples section.
+* or just use my example app described below in `Configuration with examples` section.

 # Installation